 SOCL611 and SANL671 are compulsory.
 Students may choose two modules from: SOCL621, SOCL627, SOCL628 or SOCL629.
+The availability of modules will depend on staff capacity.

 Examinations are written according to General Rule A.3.4 of the University.

 L.3 RULES FOR THE DEGREE HONOURS BACHELOR OF ARTS (DEVELOPMENT AND MANAGEMENT)